 Mussel stock structure and density in longline culture

 Naturally-collected mussel larvae developed into commercial-size individuals (i.e., shell length over 55 mm) over a 25 month period.
 Stocks were composed of two mussel size classes (i.e., two year classes) from October to May.
 Clearance rate (i.e., the volume of water cleared or filtered of suspended particles per unit time) was modelled as a function of mussel shell length and abundance on collector ropes or polyethylene socks.
 For collectors, clearance rate rapidly increased and peaked at a shell length of 23.3 mm.
 Thereafter, rates declined due to self-thinning processes (i.e., mussels falling off the collectors), which exceeded individual mussel growth.
 For socks, clearance rate was similar but peaked at a shell length of 60.5 mm.
 A few mussel samples (≤ 11.9 %) were colonized by invasive tunicates.
 During the production cycle, the demand by mussels for suspended food particles (e.g., phytoplankton) fell significantly in September compared to other times in the year.
-These data will inform ecological carrying capacity models for longline mussel culture.
+These data inform ecological carrying capacity models for longline mussel culture.

 Comeau, L., R. Filgueira, J.D.P.
 Davidson, A. Nadeau, T. Guyondet, R. Sonier, A. Ramsay, and J. Davidson.
 2017.
 Population structure and grazing capacity of cultivated mussels in Prince Edward Island, Canada.
 Canadian Technical Report of Fisheries and Aquatic Sciences.
 Vol. 3228.
 Fisheries and Oceans, Moncton, NB.
 138.